cwoac/IVFDF2021/_events/english_session.markdown

 ---
 This is IVFDF’s virtual Folk tune session!
 An opportunity to play and listen to Folk music in a relaxed environment, the virtual session has all the razzmatazz of a traditional pub session but none of the pub.
 Come play your favourite tunes and chat with us on zoom.

+You can find a tunebook with some ideas [here](/assets/pigasus-19-20-tunebook-1.pdf)

-So crack out your hurdy-gurdy’s, rosin up your bows, adjust your knitted waistcoats, and prepare for a folky time.
+So crack out your hurdy-gurdys, rosin up your bows, adjust your knitted waistcoats, and prepare for a folky time.